-With the current Covid-19 Virus Outbreak it certainly feels like worst of times, but how do we avoid it becoming, “the winter of despair”?
+Living in a post-pandemic world with a war in Europe, it certainly feels like the worst of times, so, how do we avoid it becoming, “the winter of despair”?

 People respond to the stress of crisis in different ways, typical behaviors that let you know that you, or someone you know, is not coping include: